 Attempting to evict a tenant without following the legal procedures defined by North Carolina’s landlord-tenant laws could result in tangible legal consequences.
-That’s why we at House in Order Property Management have provided our comprehensive guide to North Carolina’s eviction process.
+That’s why we have provided our comprehensive guide to North Carolina’s eviction process.

 What is the Eviction Process in North Carolina

 The eviction process can be lengthy.
-In North Carolina, it can take around 1 to 3 months to evict tenants from your rental home, depending on the reason for eviction and which court the case is held in.
+In NC, it can take landlords around 1 to 3 months to complete the eviction process, depending on the reason for the removal and which court the eviction case is held in.

-If your tenant files an appeal, then the process can take even longer!
-But does it take so long to evict a tenant from your property?
+If a tenant files an appeal, then the process can take even longer!
+But does it take so long to evict a tenant from a rental?
 Keep reading to find out what you need to know about the legal eviction process in North Carolina.

-The first thing to know when it comes to the North Carolina eviction process is the reasons that a landlord may legally evict a tenant.
+The first thing to know when it comes to the North Carolina eviction process is the reasons that a landlord may legally evict a tenant from a rental property.
 In North Carolina, a landlord may only begin the process if there is a just cause.

 The following are the valid reasons why a landlord may evict their tenant in North Carolina:

-• The tenant fails to pay their rent on time
+• The tenant fails to pay rent on time

 • The tenant stays on the property after the lease agreement has ended